Bryan-Gregoire/File-system-storage/README.md

 ## Password:

-We have created 4 accounts that are imported into requests.sql, the password for each is `aA1234567@`:
+We have created 3 accounts that are imported into requests.sql, the password for each is `aA1234567@`:

 - Bryan Grégoire, 53735@etu.he2b.be, aA1234567@
 - Billal Zidi, 54637@etu.he2b.be, aA1234567@
-- Romain Absil, rabsil@he2b.be, aA1234567@
 - Pierre Hauweele, phauweele@he2b.be, aA1234567@

 The SQL queries create a user " `shareFiles` " whose password